Nottingham Express Transit: Planning and construction of phase two

 In January 2003, even before the first phase had opened, the two councils had decided to start consultation on a second phase to serve the urban areas south and west, with routes to Clifton via Wilford, and to Chilwell via Beeston.

-Approval for phase two was given on 25 October 2006 with the UK Government agreeing to provide up to £437 million in Private Finance Initiative (PFI) credits.
+Approval for phase two was given on 25 October 2006 with the British Government agreeing to provide up to £437 million in Private Finance Initiative (PFI) credits.
 The local councils will also provide up to £141 million in PFI credits.
 The two local councils (Nottinghamshire County and Nottingham City Councils) voted on 22 February 2007 and 3 March 2007 respectively to table an application for a Transport and Works Act Order.
 The City and County Councils’ application for the order were available to view from 26 April 2007 to 7 June 2007 when it was submitted to the Secretary of State for Transport for consideration.
 A public inquiry was held in December 2007.
 The project was given the go-ahead by the government on 30 March 2009.

 Following the local elections in 2009, the county council indicated that it was no longer willing to contribute financially to the project, so Nottingham City Council decided to cover the shortfall and be the sole promoter.
 The county council confirmed that it would not obstruct the project.
 Funding was approved by the government on 31 July 2009.
 Selecting and appointing the contractor was expected to take two years.
 Building work was expected to begin in 2011, in two phases, with trams running from 2014.
 The scheme survived the 2010 Comprehensive Spending Review ordered by the government, and on 24 March 2011 the government confirmed that funding had been approved.